-- Prioritisation of life-saving assistance goes hand in hand with efforts to find long-term solutions by fostering cooperation with a wide array of actors, such as local authorities and the private sector, including to provide livelihood opportunities and promote inclusion into national systems. - UNHCR also partners with beneficiaries, the public sector, NGOs and civil society organizations in their operations across the Americas, contributing to the whole-ofsociety approach in the refugee response, and in line with the UN Global Compact on Refugees. - UNHCR co-leads with IOM the interagency response to the situation of the Refugees and Migrants from Venezuela to implement the Regional Refugee and Migrant Response Plan across 17 countries.
-Both agencies also provide technical support to Governmental coordination in the Quito Process-an initiative including several Latin American countries that seeks to harmonize domestic policies in receiving countries. - On 3 December 2021, UNHCR signed a memorandum of understanding with the Inter-American Development Bank (IDB) and launched a new 3-year project with the World Bank (WB) to produce regularly statistics about the IDP population in Honduras, with funds from the World Bank-UNHCR Joint Data Centre on Forced Displacement.
-In 2022, UNHCR is strengthening its collaboration with the international banks. - In Central America and Mexico, UNHCR supports the implementation of national plans under the Regional Comprehensive Protection and Solutions Framework for Central America and Mexico (MIRPS).
-In addition, the agency works with the Organization of
+- Prioritisation of life-saving assistance goes hand in hand with efforts to find long-term solutions by fostering cooperation with a wide array of actors, such as local authorities and the private sector, including to provide livelihood opportunities and promote inclusion into national systems. - UNHCR also partners with the people it serves, the public sector, NGOs and civil society organizations in their operations across the Americas, contributing to the whole-of-society approach in the refugee response, and in line with the UN Global Compact on Refugees. - UNHCR co-leads with IOM the regional Inter-Agency Coordination Platform for Refugees and Migrants from Venezuela (R4V), implementing the Regional Refugee and Migrant Response Plan (RMRP) across 17 countries.
+Both agencies also provide technical support to intergovernmental coordination in the Quito Process-an initiative including several Latin American countries that seeks to harmonize domestic policies in receiving countries. - UNHCR has close strategic partnerships with the Inter-American Development Bank (IDB) and the World Bank (WB) in the region.
+In 2022, UNHCR held a deep dive event with the WB to identify areas of joint engagement in nine key countries in the region.
+With the IDB, UNHCR agreed upon a joint action plan developing research, operational and policy initiatives across the region.
+In 2023, UNHCR will advance its partnership with the Central American Bank for Economic Integration, CABEI, and others to deepen the inclusion of refugees, IDPs and stateless people in development programmes and to strengthen efforts to address the root causes of displacement.

-American States (OAS) to expand the MIRPS Support Platform.
-Member states have reaffirmed their political commitment through the revision of the plans and Support Platform members (led by Canada as current Chair) have increased their support through technical, material and financial assistance.

-- Since 2019, UNHCR works within the framework of the Humanitarian Response Plan (HRP) for people who spontaneously returned to Venezuela, IDPs, persons at risk of displacement, refugees, asylum-seekers, and persons at risk of statelessness who require humanitarian assistance and protection safeguards. - Since 2021, UNHCR works with other UN agencies, actors and stakeholders within the framework of the Humanitarian Response Plan (HRP) for people with protection needs in El Salvador, Guatemala and Honduras.
+- In Central America and Mexico, UNHCR jointly with the Organization of American States (OAS) supports the implementation of national action plans under the Regional Comprehensive Protection and Solutions Framework for Central America and Mexico (MIRPS).
+In addition, with the support of UNHCR, the MIRPS Support Platform led by the United States as current Chair, has increased its support through technical, material and financial assistance. - Since 2019, UNHCR works within the framework of the Humanitarian Response Plan (HRP) for people who spontaneously returned to Venezuela, IDPs, persons at risk of displacement, refugees, asylum-seekers, and persons at risk of statelessness who require humanitarian assistance and protection safeguards.
+Since 2021, UNHCR works with other UN agencies, actors and stakeholders within the framework of the HRP for people with protection needs in El Salvador, Guatemala and Honduras.
 The UN estimates that 8.3 million people across the three countries require humanitarian assistance, compared to the 5.2 million in early 2020.
-UNHCR also contributes to inter-agency structures and UN Bodies and Regional Fora for joint responses, monitoring and advocacy, and investment in national and regional protection networks. - UNHCR in the Americas works in Spanish, Portuguese, French and English with over 275 partnership agreements, including local and international NGOs, governments and other partners.
-70% of partner agreements in the Americas are with local NGOs.
+UNHCR also contributes to inter-agency structures and UN Bodies and Regional Fora for joint responses, monitoring and advocacy, and investment in national and regional protection networks. - UNHCR in the Americas works in Spanish, Portuguese, French and English with over 306 partnership agreements, including local and international NGOs, governments and other partners.
+72% of partner agreements in the Americas are with local and refugee or IDP-led NGOs.